Have a favorite go-to pen style, but looking to venture into the world of fancy pens?

 High quality materials make the pen durable, but visually pleasing.

 Decades of designers and craftsmen have worked to refine and perfect the feel of the ball on the paper, the responsiveness of the ink, and the weight of this pen in your hand.

 - high glass lacquer or stainless steel finish

 - three year Waterman warranty against defects

-- comes standard medium point blue ink in pens
+- comes standard with medium point, blue ink in pens rather than black

 - 7mm gel rollerball ink in pen

 - black lacquer grip

 ⭐ ⭐ ⭐ ⭐ Best Choice - Waterman Expert Rollerball Pens

 One of the most highly ranked and celebrated pens by the brand, the Waterman Expert, like all Waterman pens, is just a step above the others.